 But it was the invention of his life preserver—or “air jacket”—that established his reputation.
 He presented the preserver at the 1806 anniversary meeting of the Royal Humane Society, the charity that had been founded in 1774 to promote the prevention of deaths by drowning or asphyxiation.
 The report on the meeting described a waterproof leather jacket, small enough to be carried in a coat pocket, and inflated by means of a silver tube, which supposedly could be done in thirty seconds.
-The wearer was able to keep head, arms and upper body entirely clear of the water, and a promotional picture shows a brave soul bobbing on the waves, kept afloat by his preserver, with his bedraggled family clustering around him.
+The wearer was able to keep head, arms and upper body entirely clear of the water, and a promotional picture showed a brave soul bobbing on the waves, kept afloat by his preserver, with his bedraggled family clustering around him.

 Daniel was quick to point out the significance of his invention.
 He only had to cite the large number of shipwrecks recorded in Lloyd’s Register of Ships, and to lament the “scores of poor Souls” who died at sea in what he called “the devouring Element”.
 The three-odd pounds he charged his customers was a small price to pay for a device which, should they be in danger of drowning, was “literally worth more to them than all the World besides”.
 There were many testimonials.
-One was written by John Dickenson, who by a curious coincidence was a gentleman of Norwich.
-Fortuitously equipped with a Daniel’s preserver, he had rescued himself and three companions when his pleasure-boat was upended off the Norfolk coast.
-Clinging to one another, they had been driven by the wind to a marshy shore, where they were helped by some locals.
+One was written by John Dickenson, who was a gentleman of Norwich.
+Fortuitously equipped with a Daniel’s preserver, he had rescued himself and three companions when his pleasure boat was upended off the Norfolk coast.
+Clinging to one another they had been driven by the wind to a marshy shore, where they were helped by some locals.
 They were given refreshments—and dry clothes for two female companions—at a farmhouse.
 Dickenson thought of it as “a singular and providential escape”, and gave Daniel free rein to publish his account as he saw fit, which he duly did.

 But not everybody wrote of Daniel and his preserver in these glowing terms.
 He was dismissed by The Royal Cornwall Gazette as a complete fraud, a “druggist from Rotherhithe” who had patented what was essentially a cork-stuffed mattress with a square hole in the middle, folded over and held in place with tape.
 The Gazette took some delight in noting that Daniel poured so much time and money into promoting his product that he made himself temporarily bankrupt.
 Other critics pointed out that a William Cobb had already patented an air jacket in 1764, and that similar designs had been published even earlier, by, for example, the German engineer Jacob Leupold.